Alpine Crochet Stitch Tutorial – Add Stunning Texture to Your Crochet Projects

 After completing one edge of the washcloth, repeat on the opposite edge by turning the washcloth around and attaching the yarn to the opposite corner of the washcloth.

 Repeat the instructions from above along the long edges of the washcloth.
-To start, insert hook and sl st to the corner of the previous ribbed edge and working 2 sl sts per row along the edge of the washcloth.
+To start, insert hook and sl st to the corner of the previous ribbed edge and work 2 sl sts per row along the edge of the washcloth.

 Finishing the Alpine Crochet Stitch Washcloth: